abdulkadercse/abdulkadercse/README.md

 <h1 align="left">Hi 👋, I'm Md.Abdul Kader</h1>
 <p align="left">I'm a professional Flutter Developer.
-I have been working as a Flutter Developer for more than 1 year.
+I have been working as a Flutter Developer for more than 2 years.

 During my studies, I gained hands-on experience in developing mobile applications using Flutter framework.
 I have completed several projects that involved creating interactive user interfaces, integrating third-party APIs, and utilizing database management systems such as Firebase.
 In addition, I have a solid understanding of object-oriented programming concepts and experience with programming languages such as Dart and JavaScript.